 However, many teachers are not familiar with the concepts and skills necessary for a career in medical billing and coding and may need help developing a curriculum that will ensure students' success in the exam.

-On this page, we’ll take a look into the NHA CBCS certification and you’ll discover:
+On this page, we’ll take a look into the 2013 version of the NHA CBCS certification and you’ll discover:

 - What a medical billing and coding specialist does

 - What career opportunities are available to students with the NHA CBCS certification